 Class sizes range from 6-12 pupils.
 Smaller class sizes have become an essential feature of the education for some pupils with autism and/or extremely challenging behaviour.

 Ashgate Croft has a diverse curriculum to meet the needs of both a wide range of learning difficulties/ disabilities and ages.
 This continues to develop as the profiles of the pupils at the school change but always maintains the emphasis of developing pupil independence as much as possible.

-We are in our third year of implementing MOVE (Movement Opportunities Via Education) at Ashgate Croft School.
-We have a MOVE trainer who is the lead across the school and 12 staff trained as MOVE practitioners.
-There is a MOVE leaflet available for more information.
+We achieved the Move Quality Mark in March 2017.
+We are now in our third year of implementing Move (Movement Opportunities Via Education) at Ashgate Croft School and we have a Move trainer who is the lead across the school and 12 staff trained as Move practitioners.
+There is a Move leaflet available for more information.

 We have an excellent Positive Play provision within school, described by the Derbyshire Positive Play worker as a 'brilliant showcase'.
 We have two trained Positive Play workers who provide full-time support in Positive Play.
 The Positive Play room has been fully refurbished to meet the needs of pupils at Ashgate Croft School.
 The curriculum is enhanced by a school swimming pool and 'The Croft', a specialist teaching area for pupils to develop independent living skills and a variety of outdoor areas.